bailus/Hax/README.md

 [repository.samsaddons-1.0.1.zip](https://bitbucket.org/bailus/kodi-addons/raw/master/repository.samsaddons-1.0.1.zip)

 Download the zip file above then use "Install add-on from zip file" in Kodi to install.
+More detailed instructions are available [here](http://kodi.wiki/view/HOW-TO:Install_add-ons_from_zip_files) - note that you need to enable the "Unknown Source" option in Settings/System/Add-ons first.

 The repository will be added to the "Install from repository" menu in Kodi's Add-on browser.

 Then install Hax from within [Kodi](https://kodi.tv/download/) (v18 or above) by going to: